 VIDEO An audio recording of a conversation I had with Kevin Mahoney of Raging Chicken Media on what our history of white paramilitarism in the U.S. reveals about the various disenfranchisement and suppression efforts of today’s Republican Party.

 VIDEO Here I speak with the hosts of Genealogy Adventures, Brian Sheffey and Donya Williams, about how and why white Americans sabotaged multiracial democracy during Reconstruction and covered up its existence during Jim Crow.

 We’ve Got Issues podcast from .
-We discuss the authoritarian landscape created by Republican state-level legislation and take a semi-tangential dive into the revival of the AlterNet Cruikshank principle that limits the ability of the federal government to enforce civil rights laws by prominent Republicans.
+We discuss the authoritarian landscape created by Republican state-level legislation and take a semi-tangential dive into the revival of the Raw Story Cruikshank principle that limits the ability of the federal government to enforce civil rights laws by prominent Republicans.